rigydi/terraform-azurerm-caf-es-accelerator/README.md

 # Terraform CAF Enterprise Scale Accelerator

-The content of this repository helps you to create the required Terraform files for using [terraform-azurerm-caf-enterprise-scale](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale) in a standardized and automated way.
+The content of this repository enables you to create the required Terraform files for using [terraform-azurerm-caf-enterprise-scale](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale) in a standardized and automated way.

 # Setup Procedure